panlanfeng/panlanfeng.github.io/blog/_posts/2013-03-16-grammerofstatlang.md

 author: <a href="http://panlanfeng.github.com/">Lanfeng</a>
 ---

-Many problems, such as some in Philosophy, are difficult because it's hard to state them clearly.
+Many problems, such as some in Philosophy, are difficult because it is hard to state them clearly.
 A powerful language system improves people's ability to solve complicated problems.

 R is almost a statistics language.
 Sometimes it helps to think in R commands.
 For example, `pnorm(2.5, 2, 4)`, `qt(.975, 20)` is more intuitive than mathematical notations.
 And `by`, `*ply` functions will help to think about matrix computations.

-It's a good idea to melt programming language and mathematical language together.
+It is a good idea to melt programming language and mathematical language together.
 Sentences, or code can help to understand and can be run at the same time.
 This requires a programming language to be very expressive.
 R is far from enough.

-I want R to support dat[x1==1, ].
-It's better than dat[dat$x1==1, ].
-And also I hope I can use  "|" as conditioning, for example `mean(y|x)` where `x` is a category vector.
+I want R to support `dat[x1==1, ]`.
+It's better than `dat[dat$x1==1, ]`.
+And also I hope I can use  `|` as conditioning, for example `mean(y|x)` where `x` is a category vector.
 I don't know how to implement this two functions in R.

 There is no sum of squares function in R. In linear model, this is the most basic function.
-So I write a few piece of codes to make life easier, such as functions to calculate <div lang="latex"> MS(y|x) = [E(y|x) - E(y)] ^ 2. </div>
+So I write a few piece of codes to make life easier, such as functions to calculate MS(y|x) = [E(y|x) - E(y)] ^ 2.

 In the following code, MS(y|x) is `ss(project(y, x)) / (nleves(x) - 1)`.